Kivy Tutorials – How to create multiple widgets in Kivy UI and bind them to touch event for moving them

 Step3: Define and Bind the Widget events like touch, move and release

-Until Step2, we have created our root Widget Application with two Child Widget of Rectangle shape added.
-Now, we will define the three Widget functions that are.
+Until now, we have created our root Widget Application with two Child Widget of Rectangle shape added.
+Now, we will define the three Widget functions that are on_touch_down, on_touch_up and on_touch_move in such a way that we can drag our Child Widgets in the horizontal direction individually.

 We need to initialize our MoveWidget class using __init__ if we want to define our UI and call super as shown below.

 on_touch_down – In this function we need to first validate touch points whether they are within the Widget Collide area.
-If that condition is True, we are grabbing that Widget instance using touch.grab(self)
+If that condition is True, we are grabbing that Widget instance using touch.grab(self).

-on_touch_up – In this function we are checking whether the current widget grabbed and if that condition is True, we are ungrabbing that current Widget and returing True
+on_touch_up – In this function we are checking whether the current widget grabbed and if that condition is True, we are ungrabbing that current Widget and returing True.

 on_touch_move – In this function once the Widget is grabbed and if we are moving the Widget in horizontal direction we are updating the Widget x coordinate in such a way that it moves in the direction where touch is being dragged.